odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

 ## Success Criteria

 - You have implemented the Multi-Agent Chat system that produces:
-  - Software Development Plan and Requirements
-  - Source Code in HTML and JavaScript
+    - Generation of complete source code in HTML and JavaScript for the requested application
-  - Code Review and Approval
+    - Thorough code review and approval process by User
+    - Automated deployment of the application to Azure
+    - Automated code push to a Git repository upon user approval

 ---